effektif/user-docs/docs/settings.rst

 select the license they will use, enter their email address in the text field and click the *Invite* button.
-They will receive an email with a link to the registration page, where they can create an Effektif user that will be a member of the organization.
+They will receive an email with a link to the registration page, where they can create an Effektif user that will become a member of the organization.

 Groups